icebear8/roboRinth/ev3/readme.md

 ### Notifications

 Note:
-- MessageData is always send as plain string
+- Data is always send as plain string
 - Each topic has to be prefixed with robot-id. e.g. `robo-01/request/gyro/angle`

-for detailed info on notification data see response description
+for detailed info on notification data see request/response descriptions

 |Topic                                    |Data |
 |---|---|